Eligibility to Run for Office

 |Candidate or Officeholder|

 |City and County Candidates in Cities and Counties That Have Not Enacted Limits||$4,900||$4,900||$4,900|

 *Pursuant to Assembly Bill 571 (Stats.
 2019, Ch.
-556, AB 571 Mullin) beginning January 1, 2021, State campaign contribution limit will by default apply to city and county candidates when the city or county has not already enacted a contribution limit on such candidates.
+556, AB 571 Mullin), beginning January 1, 2021, the State campaign contribution limit will by default apply to city and county candidates when the city or county has not already enacted a contribution limit on such candidates.
 AB 571 Fact Sheet.